Mobile Apps· 13 min read· Updated June 10, 2026

 About Ijjad

 Ijjad is a web design and development company in Jordan and Saudi Arabia.
 Our founder, Karam Abd Al Qader, has shipped 20+ government and enterprise digital products, including mobile apps used by millions across the GCC.
 We bring government-grade quality to every project — from startups to enterprises.
+Ready to build?
+See our mobile app development company in Saudi Arabia page for scope, payment rails, and timelines.

 Questions?
 Contact us for a free consultation.